Year of entry 2024

 A bachelor degree (hons) with a 2:1 or non-UK equivalent in a subject that shows a strong grounding in English Language and/or Education, Linguistics or Foreign Languages.
 High grades in these subjects are essential.

-This programme is designed for students who do not have the two years of experience needed for our other TESOL programmes.
+This course is designed for students who do not have the two years of experience needed for our MA Teaching English to Speakers of Other Languages.

 Beyond a first degree of an appropriate standard and appropriate English language skills, we have no specific requirements.
 However, we do prefer applicants who can demonstrate an interest in the field of language teaching, for example having been involved in tutoring.